mehdicherf/sfdx-ErrorLoggingFramework/README.md

 The purpose of this version is to store the logs into a custom object (so that it can be persisted longer that a platform event).

-To add this error logging framework to your sfdx project, you can clone this repo and then push it to your scratch org by executing the command `sfdx force:source:deploy -p <path/to/the/repo>`,followed by `sfdx force:source:retrieve -x  <path/to/the/repo/package.xml>` to retrieve the metadata in your sfdx project folder.
+To add this error logging framework to your sfdx project, you can clone this repo and then push it to your scratch org by executing the command `sfdx force:source:deploy -p <path/to/the/repo>`, followed by `sfdx force:source:retrieve -x  <path/to/the/repo/package.xml>` to retrieve the metadata in your sfdx project folder.